 The nutrition quality of a product can be evaluated by the presence of a specific ingredient as well as the order of listed ingredients.
 For example, many athletes are instructed to increase their daily intake of fiber.
-Knowing that whole grain products will contain more fiber than refined flour products, athletes can use the ingredients label to choose breads, muffins, bagels, and pastas that contain "whole wheat flour" versus "enriched white flour."
+Knowing that whole-grain products will contain more fiber than refined flour products, athletes can use the ingredients label to choose breads, muffins, bagels, and pastas that contain "whole wheat flour" versus "enriched white flour."
 Another common example pertains to choosing a healthy cereal.
-Many cereals contain a large quantity of refined, added sugars.
-By studying the order of ingredients on the label and choosing a brand that does not have "sugar," "sucrose," "corn syrup," or other types of sugar in the first two or three ingredients, athletes can feel confident that they have chosen a lowersugar, and potentially healthier, cereal.
+Many cereals contain a large quantity of added refined sugars.
+By studying the order of ingredients on the label and choosing a brand that does not have "sugar," "sucrose," "corn syrup," or other types of sugar in the first two or three ingredients, athletes can feel confident that they have chosen a lower-sugar, and potentially healthier, cereal.

-How can the Nutrition Facts panel be useful to athletes?
+How can the nutrition facts panel be useful to athletes?

 The Nutrition Facts panel informs consumers about the specific nutrient content of foods in quantifiable terms.
 Manufacturers must use the Nutrition Facts panel within the specified FDA guidelines and must provide accurate information about the nutrient content of the food.
-An example and description of the Nutrition Facts panel are presented in Figure 1.5.
-Foods that are not required to carry a Nutrition Facts panel include delicatessen-style foods; restaurant foods; fresh bakery products; foods that provide no significant nutrition, such as instant coffee
+In May of 2016, the FDA updated labeling requirements; however, manufacturers will not have to be in full compliance with the new guidelines until July 2018.
+As a result, consumers will see both the current/original Nutrition Facts panel and the new version of the Nutrition Facts panel as manufacturers begin phasing in the required changes to their food labels.
+An example and description of the current/original Nutrition Facts panel are presented in FIGURE 1.5.
+Foods that are not required to carry a Nutrition Facts panel include delicatessenstyle foods; fresh bakery products; foods that provide no significant nutrition, such as instant coffee and most spices; and multiunit packages.
+Smaller packages may require a modified Nutrition Facts panel, as shown in